Skip to main content

 Track Payments in Real Time

 A budget only works if you update it.
 Every deposit, installment, and final payment should be logged the day it happens.
-If you wait until the end, you'll discover overruns too late to course-correct.
+If you wait until the end, you will discover overruns too late to course-correct.

 Watch for Hidden Fees